Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Simplified solutions for power allocation

 \section{Simplified solutions for power allocation}

-As already said, a closed form of eq.~\eqref{eq:outage:ufull} cannot be evaluated.
-However, we may state a non-increasing property of the outage probability which is useful for the proposed simplified solutions. \begin{proposition} Assuming fixed values of $r_u$, and $\mb{P}_e$, the outage probability~\eqref{eq:outage:ufull} is a non-increasing monotone function. \end{proposition} \begin{proof} The $\log$ function is monotonic non-decreasing w.r.t. each $P_u(f)$.
-Hence, reducing the power coefficient on a single mRB keeping the other power terms unchanged will reduce the mutual information $I_u$.
-More formally, if we consider the vector $\mb{P}_u'$ obtained decreasing $P_u(f)$, $f\in\mc{F}_u$, by $\delta > 0$, while the other $P_u(g)$, $\forall g\in\mc{F}_u \setminus \{f\}$, and $P_e(j)$, $\forall j\in\mc{F}_u$, are kept the same, the mutual information results
+Even if a closed-form for computing the power~\eqref{eq:outage:ufull} does not exist, we may state a non-increasing property of the outage probability, which is useful for the proposed simplified solutions. \begin{proposition} Assuming fixed values of $r_u$, and $\mb{P}_e$, the outage probability~\eqref{eq:outage:ufull} is a non-increasing monotone function of $\mb{P}_u$. \end{proposition} \begin{proof} See Appendix~\ref{proof:non-increasing}. \end{proof}